bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 72°
-- Partly Cloudy
+- Clear
-- 68% humidity
+- 82% humidity
 - 3 mph wind
-- 62% cloud cover
+- 0% cloud cover
 - 47 AQI 🟩
 - 0.03 inches of rain in the past 24 hours